 La Junta Housing Authority

-La Junta Housing Authority is a Public Housing Agency in La Junta, Colorado that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of April 5th, 2020, La Junta Housing Authority has 1 waiting lists that are open now or opening soon.
+La Junta Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 6th, 2020, La Junta Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.